House sparrow: Breeding

 The house sparrow is monogamous, and typically mates for life, but birds from pairs often engage in extra-pair copulations, so about 15% of house sparrow fledglings are unrelated to their mother's mate.
 Males guard their mates carefully to avoid being cuckolded, and most extra-pair copulation occurs away from nest sites.
 Males may sometimes have multiple mates, and bigamy is mostly limited by aggression between females.
 Many birds do not find a nest and a mate, and instead may serve as helpers around the nest for mated pairs, a role which increases the chances of being chosen to replace a lost mate.
 Lost mates of both sexes can be replaced quickly during the breeding season.
 The formation of a pair and the bond between the two birds is tied to the holding of a nest site, though paired house sparrows can recognise each other away from the nest.

+House sparrows in natural small populations, as can occur on islands, exhibit inbreeding depression.
+Inbreeding depression is manifested as lower survival probability and production of fewer offspring, and can occur as a result of the expression of deleterious recessive alleles.
+In such populations sparrows do not appear to avoid inbreeding.